 5. Sharing your personal information

-- Government agencies responsible for the investigation or resolution of disputes or complaints concerning use of Sunwater’s services.
+- Government agencies responsible for compliance matters or the investigation or resolution of disputes or complaints concerning use of Sunwater’s services

 - Emergency services and other entities such as disaster management groups who provide assistance during an emergency event.